Mukulyadav2004/GSoC-proposal/proposal.md

 ## ABOUT ME

-I am Mukul Kumar, a second-year student of B.E.
-Electronics and Telecommunication Engineering at the Army Institute of Technology, Pune.
-My early interest in solving puzzles sparked a passion for problem-solving and competitive programming, which led me to explore various technical fields such as machine learning and data science.
-Discovering machine learning felt like unlocking a superpower—teaching computers to learn and predict.
-My growing interest in data manipulation and system efficiency brought me to the data.table project, where I've been contributing since February 2025.
-Working with data.table's codebase has given me hands-on experience with R internals, low-level C programming, and improving performance for large datasets.
+I am Mukul Kumar, a second-year B.E.
+Electronics and Telecommunication Engineering student at the Army Institute of Technology, Pune.
+My interest in efficient data manipulation and system performance led me to the R data.table package, where I have been an active contributor since February this year.

-I have successfully merged 4 pull requests that addressed key issues such as fixing partial matching in vignettes, enhancing documentation, and resolving bugs related to coercion and index handling.
-Each contribution has not only strengthened my technical knowledge but also deepened my understanding of the complexities involved in maintaining a widely-used open-source project.

-Currently, I am working on resolving an issue involving print.data.table() where both a key and an index are set.
-This task requires debugging low-level C code and optimizing type coercion to maintain high performance.
-It has given me the opportunity to dive deeper into the internals of data.table and refine my skills in C programming and performance optimization.

-My proficiency in R, Python, C, and Java has enabled me to work on multiple projects and strengthen my knowledge of algorithms, data structures, and system optimization.
-One of my notable projects involved a data analysis task in R, where I analyzed large datasets related to customer behavior, identified patterns, and generated actionable insights.
-This project involved data cleaning, visualization using ggplot2, and implementing statistical models to improve decision-making processes.

-I also serve as the Project Head of the Research and Development Club at my college, where I have successfully organized and managed large-scale events such as Fusion (intra-college event) and Avishkar (inter-college event).
-These experiences have enhanced my project management, communication, and problem-solving skills, helping me effectively balance technical expertise with leadership responsibilities.

-I am excited about the opportunity to contribute further to the data.table project through Google Summer of Code (GSoC).
-I am fully committed to dedicating my full-time focus to this project during the summer.
-With no other internships or academic commitments, I am prepared to invest my complete effort in contributing meaningfully to the project, collaborating effectively with mentors and the community, and ensuring timely progress with high-quality deliverables.
+My background in problem-solving and programming (including R, C, Python) directly applies to data.table's focus on speed and memory efficiency.
+I have practical experience with the data.table codebase through 4 merged pull requests, addressing issues related to bug fixes, error message clarity, and documentation enhancements.
+This hands-on work has given me valuable insight into R internals, C-level optimizations within the package, and the rigorous testing required for a widely-used library.
+Currently, I am contributing documentation for advanced features like groupingsets() behavior with outer environments.

+Curiously, I also wanted to test actual gain in implementing a feature.
+As a result, I built a proof in which I developed a benchmarking project demonstrating the performance gains of the sep2 feature in fread, a core part of my proposed work highlighting my proactive approach and ability to tackle key project goals.
+Additionally, my role as Project Head for my college's R&D Club has honed my project management and communication skills, essential for succeeding in a remote, collaborative environment like GSoC.

+I am enthusiastic about applying my skills and existing familiarity with data.table to contribute further through the Google Summer of Code program.

+You can check my project here: [GitHub link](https://github.com/Mukulyadav2004/fread-sep2-benchmarks)

 ## Contact Information
-- Ph no: +91 8708206446
-- Email: mukulyadav6446@gmail.com
 - Github: Mukulyadav2004
 - Name: MUKUL KUMAR
 - Postal address: ARMY INSTITUTE OF TECHNOLOGY, PUNE, MAHARASHTRA, 411015